videlais/learning-react/chapter5/index.md

 ## Organizing Components

-*Components can contain components.* While this concept seems simple given what has been shown of working with *ReactDOM.render()* and other other *render()* functions, this also extends to *all* components.
+*Components can contain components.*

+While this concept seems simple given what has been shown of working with *ReactDOM.render()* and other other *render()* functions, this also extends to *all* components.
 At the center of a React project will be a usage of *ReactDOM.render()*.
-However, this is no limit to the number of other components.
+However, there is no limit to the number of other components.

 To help with organizing them, like with a Node.js project, it is strongly recommended to create separate folders for each new component with their own `index.js` file.
 These should each be inside an overall folder named `components`.